 The San Pedro gateway site is comprised of two blocks straddling San Pedro Avenue, north of I-35.
-The current mix of uses includes vacant parcels, drive through dining, gas station, legal firm, a bar, and residential.
+The current mix of uses includes a new gas station convenience store, drive through dining, gas station, legal firm, a bar, and residential.
 At the time of the digital design charrette conducted for this site, the block on the east side of San Pedro Avenue included a large vacant lot.
-Since then, the property was sold and construction has commenced on a gas station and convenience store.
+Since then, the property was sold and the gas station convenience store was constructed.
 There is a historic landmark building on the eastern block of the Avenue.

 Both blocks present interesting design challenges.
-The block west of San Pedro Avenue is narrow, which would make it difficult to include a primary use serving many people, along with parking, in a format that is pedestrian-friendly and sensitive to adjacent neighborhood areas primarily zoned for multifamily housing in Five Points Neighborhood.
+The block west of San Pedro Avenue is narrow, which would make it difficult to include a primary use serving many people, along with parking, in a format that is pedestrian-friendly and sensitive to properties across the street primarily zoned for multifamily housing in Five Points Neighborhood.
+Mexican Americans or Hispanics represent greater than average majorities in the residential areas surrounding this site (typically 70% to 95% on any given block).